jwlunsford/udacity_projects/README.md

 # Udacity Projects

 ### Project Description:
 This Repo contains projects from the Udacity Full Stack Developer Nanodegree and the Data Structures & Algorithms Nanodegree programs.
-These projects were completed using a Python 3 environment, with Flask, SQLAlchemy, and other third-party modules.
+These projects were completed using a Python 3 environment, additional requirements and details are included within the project directories.

 ### Projects Included for the Full Stack Developer Nanodegree include:
 * item catalog - simple web app demonstration using Flask and associated libraries